osisoft/testing-content/Content_Portal/Documentation/Identity/claim-type-names.md

 <a id="opIdClaimTypeNames_Get Identity Provider Claim Type Name"></a>

-Get an Identity Provider Claim Type Name from an Identity Provider.
+Gets an identity provider claim type name from an identity provider.

 ### Request
 ```text